-- 14. Open the Print window in the Backstage view.
+- 14. Open the Print window in the Backstage view. - 15.
+Use the Printer menu button ∨ to select your printer and print the file.

-If you'd rather stay green and print a digital version of the file, select Microsoft Print to PDF and save the file as a PDF print.

-16. Save and close the file.
+If you'd rather stay green and print a digital version of the file, select Microsoft Print to PDF and save the file as a PDF print. - 16.
+Save and close the file.